 Even breakfast had a delicious-looking cinnamon roll on the menu:

 These all come frozen, by the way, so you won’t need to prepare anything for any of them.
 With no cooking or planning involved, Nutrisystem makes reaching for low-calorie foods easier than ever – especially as it doesn’t feel like you’re trading in tasty treats for boring salads.

 Here’s a quick summary of Nutrisystem’s pricing and the dietary needs it best accommodates:

 Meal plan options available

 Free on monthly plans

-Because Nutrisystem wants you to sign up for more than a month at a time, you get a 45% discount just for auto-delivery.
+Because Nutrisystem wants you to sign up for more than a month at a time, you get a 45% discount for auto-delivery.
 That means your order will be set to repeat every month – unless you go in and edit, pause, or cancel your order before the cutoff date.
-If you have long-term, weight-loss goals, auto-delivery might be the right thing for you.
+If you have long-term, weight-loss goals, auto-delivery might be the right choice for you.

-After you place your order, you receive an introductory email, complete with a tracking link for your delivery, and your set delivery date.
+After you place your order, you’ll receive an introductory email, complete with a tracking link for your delivery, and your set delivery date.
 Delivery takes 1-5 business days for the continental US, plus two-day air for the rest of the US.
 Deliveries take 4-10 business days for Canada.

 Nutrisystem offers support across three main channels: phone, email, and live chat.